ni/FINALE/README.md

 # Setting up FINALE for your code

-FINALE has two parts, the HTML Generator and the WebApp.The HTML Generator converts LabVIEW code to a FINALE format (a composition of JSON documents, images, etc., which is understood by the WebApp).
+FINALE has two parts, the HTML Generator and the WebApp.The HTML Generator converts LabVIEW code to the FINALE format (a composition of JSON documents, images, etc., which is understood by the WebApp).
 These are input to the WebApp which opens a web-based viewer for the files converted.
 ## Prerequisites:
 - LabVIEW: Required only for converting the files.
 - Browser: Google Chrome/Firefox (Does not have complete support in Edge)